Dean’s Carries the Full Line of These Fine Products

-With the heat output of wood and convenience comparable to gas, our pellet inserts are the best of both worlds.
+With heat output comparable to wood and convenience and control comparable to gas, our pellet inserts are the best of both worlds.

-- With the level of efficiency achievable by our pellet inserts, there is a large return on investment.
+- With the level of efficiency achievable by our pellet inserts, there is a large return on investment with these units.

 - Pellets are made from recycled waste, and are therefore a renewable resource and burn cleanly.

-- Pellet inserts are easy to maintain and acquire fuel for, however they do require electricity to run.
+- Pellet inserts do require electricity to run.

-On a budget, or looking for a ventless option without the health risks?
-Our electric inserts are a perfect solution!
+On a budget, or looking for a risk-free ventless option?
+Our electric inserts are a great solution!

 - Electric inserts not only provide a beautiful light show of flames, but can produce heat!